 1. What is Reverse VAT?

-From 1 March 2021, HMRC is introducing the Construction Services Domestic Reverse Charge known as “Reverse VAT” or “Reverse Charge VAT”.
+On 1 March 2021, HMRC introduced the Construction Services Domestic Reverse Charge known as “Reverse VAT” or “Reverse Charge VAT”.

 This is a new way of collecting VAT from businesses that provide construction services within the scope of the Construction Industry Scheme (CIS), in an attempt to ensure the Government is recovering the correct amount of VAT from the construction sector.